reaktor/ml-py-stevedore/README.md

 ## Use instructions

 ### Basic requirements

 ml-py-stevedore depends on `Python 3.9` or higher and `docker` or `podman`.

 ### Models

+You can insert your model two ways:
+- Have a separate folder with the model, and mount it to replace the base image `/service/model/` folder, e.g.
+  `$(DC) run -d -p 8000:8000n -v $(pwd)/alternative_model:/service/model`
+- Modify the existing `service/model` folder.
+This approach gives you ability to modify `requirements.txt` too.

-You need to build your models and probably persist them in some manner, e.g. `HDF5`, `onnx` or such.
+You need to build your models and persist weights in some manner, e.g. `HDF5`, `onnx` or such.
 N.B.
 Python's `pickle` is not a good choice due to compatibility problems between different versions and platforms.